MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibmcloud/mobilefirst-server-on-kubernetes-using-helm/index.md

 ## Load the IBM Mobile Foundation Passport Advantage Archive
 {: #load-the-ibm-mfpf-ppa-archive}
-Before you load the PPA Archive of {{ site.data.keys.product }}, you must setup Docker.
-See the instructions [here](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.0/manage_images/using_docker_cli.html).

 Follow the steps given below to load the PPA Archive into IBM Cloud Kubernetes Cluster: